-Invalidity of any provision.
+Invalidity of Any Provision.
 If any term or condition of the Agreement, or the application thereof to the parties or to any persons or circumstances, is to any extent invalid or unenforceable, the remainder of the Agreement, and the application of such term or condition to the parties, persons or circumstances other than those to which it is held invalid or unenforceable, shall not be affected thereby.